4k4xs4pH1r3/offensive-security/Kali/Kali_Docker.md

     docker container ls

 #
-I a future when you like start the same Kali Linux Docker Container that you installed, execute:
+In a future when you need start the same Kali Linux Docker Container that you installed, execute:

     docker exec -it <container_name> bash